 Our medical diploma is recognized around the globe.
 Semmelweis University is currently under the WFME accreditation process (World Federation of Medical Education).
 Read more →

-Why choose Semmelweis University?
+Why study medicine at Semmelweis University?

 - Block-based clinical rotations, combination of classical medical training with cutting-edge, novel educational approaches